Termites in Palm Trees [Signs of Them + Treatment Options]

 Do termites eat palm tree bark?

-Subterranean termites eating inner palm bark.
+(Video of subterranean termites eating inner palm bark)

-Do termites eat palm branches (fronds)?
+Do termites eat palm branches (i.e., fronds)?

 Do termites eat palm tree leaves?

-Termites can and do eat palm tree leaves because they’re made of celluose.
+Termites can and do eat palm tree leaves because they’re made of cellulose.
 Because of this, it’s good to dispose of fallen palm leaves on your property so they don’t attract termites to your property or trees.

 Do termites eat palm tree stumps?

 Termites will eat palm tree stumps.
-Stumps tend to decay quicker than standing dead trees and drywood, dampwood, and subterranean termites can eat dead, decaying palm stumps.
+Stumps tend to decay quicker than standing dead trees, and drywood, dampwood, and subterranean termites can eat dead, decaying palm stumps.

 Do palm trees attract termites?